Tackling the organizational, legal, regulatory, and financial issues related to health care delivery is not an easy job.

 • Health information systems

-These kinds of classes prepare graduates for careers in health services management.
+These classes prepare graduates for careers in health services management.

 Coursework in master's degree programs geared toward future health services managers typically includes classes in the following areas: